the-artinet-project/cli/config/conversion-examples.md

   - id: performance-optimization
     name: Performance Optimization
     description: Implement caching strategies and identify performance bottlenecks
-tools: // Set the tools that the agent can use from the preconfigured tools in mcp.json
+tools: # Set the tools that the agent can use from the preconfigured tools in mcp.json
   - architecture-validator
   - api-designer
   - database-analyzer
   - performance-profiler
-teams: //Assign the agent to a team and give it a role (lead {can call team members}/member {can be called by the team lead})
+teams: # Assign the agent to a team and give it a role (lead {can call team members}/member {can be called by the team lead})
   - name: development-team
     role: lead
 ---